Are you passionate about promoting independence and enabling occupation?

 If the answer is yes- then we are looking for you!

 Within the Older Persons and Physical Disability Directorate, Occupational Therapy is situated at the very start of the person’s pathway into adult social care, recognising the importance of the key values of promoting and maintaining independence.
 Our Occupational Therapists use a preventative and reablement approach to enable people to use their existing skills and support them to maximise their independence in the areas that are important to them.
+We currently have a number of exciting full time and part time opportunities for Occupational Therapists (KR9-10) across North (Dartford, Gravesham, Swanley and Swale), West and East Kent.

-The successful applicant will develop a wide skillset in enablement, major adaptations and specialist equipment.
+You will develop a wide skillset in enablement, major adaptations and specialist equipment.
 You will utilise robust Moving and Handling skills to help maximise independence, using alternatives to traditional multi handed care approaches.
 Full training and support will be provided to further develop the successful candidate’s knowledge and skills.

 You should have a proven ability to facilitate proportional, functional, strengths-based assessments and be passionate about maximising independence, building confidence and achieving best outcomes for people; working in a person-centred way.
 You will need to have good communication and IT skills and be able to work under pressure to prioritise work and manage your time effectively.